 The initial stage of periodontal disease is called Gingivitis and can usually be totally reversed.
 If the disease is left untreated and continues to progress, the supporting gum tissues will be damaged.
 Further damage can cause the support structures of the teeth to fail and cause the loss of teeth.
 When the infection progresses to this stage it is now called Periodontitis, also known as Pyorrhea.
 This stage can cause irreversible damage to your teeth, gums, and jaw.
 In severe cases, this disease can even negatively affect your ability to chew and speak.

 Wondering if you’re at risk for gum disease?
-Click here for a list of risk factors or visit the American Academy of Periodontology for more information.
+Visit the American Academy of Periodontology for a list of risk factors and more gum disease related information.

 Periodontal Disease doesn’t happen immediately.
 For some people the disease can be a surprise, but it is most likely due to ignoring routine oral hygiene care.
 There are a few indicators that your dentist looks for to see if you are at risk or experiencing symptoms of Periodontal Disease.